 - Practice mindfulness.

 Self-compassion is a great practice to cultivate while grieving, but also in your day-to-day.
+And it’s a main value in my private healing hub and community for pet loss, The Furever Forest.

 About 50% of participants in this study experienced “intense grief” for about 12-19 months after their pet died.
 And 25% of the participants experienced intense grief 2-6 years later, and another 25% experienced it for less than a year.